DoTheEvo/selfhosted-apps-docker/borg_backup/readme.md

 * choose one by the date, copy its identifier which is epoch time, e.g. 1588986941
 * mount it to some folder</br>
   `sudo borg mount .::1588986941 /mnt/temp`
-* browse the directory where mounted and do whatever is needed
+* browse the directory where the archive is mounted and do whatever is needed
 * umount the backup</br>
   `sudo borg umount /mnt/temp`